okta/okta-developer-docs/packages/@okta/vuepress-site/code/rest/index.md

   </div>

 2. Copy the `id` of the resource, in this example the `id` for Tony Stark, for use in your next request.
+You can add the `id` value in your Postman environment and use variables in your request body.

 ### Retain the headers when you click links